Yexuan-Song/End-Game/README.md

 * setup.R : setup parameters for the simulation.
 * utils.R : functions for plotting and summarizing.
 * vaccine-model.R : core model and simulation functions.
+* Simpler_Model_setup.R: simpler model fitting.
+* Simpler_Model_ProjScenarios.R: various model projections (results in the main text) .
+* Simpler_Model_ProjScenarios_supl.R: various model projections (results in the supplemantary Information)
+* Simpler_Model_endemicScenarios.R: Endemic incidence as a fuction of various parameters  (results in the main text)
+* Simpler_Model_pess_endemicScenarios.R: Endemic incidence as a fuction of various parameters  (results in the supplemantary Information)

 ### data
 * BCCDC_report.csv : data for reopen validation.
 Data can be downloaded from [BC Centre for Disease Control](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/data).